sigmaframeworks/sigmaframeworks.github.io/docs/framework/inputs.md

   </ui-button>
   ```
   * Creates a non-editable dropdown styled button, the button label will be updated to selected menu text
+  * Value will be set with active menu:id

 <br/>